 This effort began as a response to the U.S. Supreme Court’s 2015 decision in Reed v.
 Town of Gilbert.
-In Reed, the Court held that a municipality cannot impose “content-based” regulations on signage unless that regulation is narrowly tailored to further a compelling government interest (the highest standard of judicial review, and very difficult to meet).
-For the City, Reed meant that the Sign Code’s content based regulations – such as those for real estate and political signs – likely violate the First Amendment’s free-speech protections and need to be removed.
+In Reed, the Court held that municipalities cannot impose “content-based” regulations on signage unless the regulation is narrowly tailored to further a compelling government interest (the most difficult standard of judicial review to meet).
+For the City, Reed meant that the Sign Code’s content based regulations – such as those for real estate and political signs – likely violated the First Amendment’s free-speech protections and needed to be removed.

-- Business District Signage – the regulations for signage in commercial and office zones have been simplified and now provide consistent signage allotment based on street frontage length.
+- Business District Signage: the regulations for signage in commercial and office zones have been simplified and now provide consistent signage allotment based on street frontage length.

-- Premises Definition – the definition of premises has been expanded to allow for adjacent developments under separate development plans to be considered one premises for signage purposes (i.e., can share common signage).
+- Premises Definition: the definition of premises has been expanded to allow for adjacent developments under separate development plans to be considered one premises for signage purposes (i.e., can share common signage).